-The last thing you want to do is go to a nice restaurant and discover before your food has even been brought out that you don’t click and it’s not going to work.
-In this scenario, you’re stuck for the rest of the meal anyways.
-Can somebody say awkward?
+The last thing you want to do is go to a nice restaurant and discover before your food even has been brought out that you two don’t ‘click’ and it’s not going to work.
+In this scenario, you’re stuck for the rest of the meal anyway.
+Can somebody say ‘Awkward’?

 Instead of dinner and a movie, suggest trying a local bar or a hip new coffee shop instead.
 The casual environment serves as a convenient space to have an engaging conversation without the pressure of dressing fancy or buying an expensive meal.

-Plus, the bustle of people around you is enough to make extroverts feel at home because their brains thrive in busy environments without overwhelming introverts who prefer more intimate settings.
+Plus, the bustle of people around you is enough to make extroverts feel at home.
+Their brains thrive in busy environments without overwhelming introverts who prefer more intimate settings.

 2. Prepare for an Engaging Conversation

 If you’re quiet or have social anxiety, the most nerve-wracking part of going on a first date is trying to have an engaging conversation with someone you barely know.
 Luckily, psychologists have discovered some keys to the perfect dating conversations.

 Studies show that if you’re going on a date, with a woman especially, you should forget the cheesy pick-up lines and opt for an interesting conversation starter instead.
 Women tend to rate empty compliments and failed attempts at humor poorly.
 They are more attracted to dates who spark conversation topics that show they are curious, intelligent and cultured.

 Don’t know how to do that?
 Northwestern University Psychology Professor Dan McAdams studied what it takes to truly get to know someone.
 He created a list of thirty-six questions guaranteed to help you understand people on a deeper level.

 Here are three great ones to use on a first date: